nudt-bioinfo/bGFA/README.md

 This document focuses on how to use the commands and how BGFA data is laid out.

-Detailed Usage is in (bGFA-Doxygen)[https://github.com/nudt-bioinfo/bGFA/blob/main/html/index.html]
+Detailed function descriptions and call relationships is in (bGFA-Doxygen)[https://github.com/nudt-bioinfo/bGFA/blob/main/html/index.html]

 ## Fast Start